warproxxx/warproxxx.github.io/_posts/2020-12-12-Bitcoin-Trend.md

 layout: post
 title: Trend based trading in Bitcoin
 ---
 Bitcoin has trends where it moves similarly.
 While inside a trend, the direction, volatility, reversals, and response to various stimuli are similar.
 The scope of similarity is different in longer and shorter timelines.
 I establish a simple and replicable method for dividing trends in this post.
-Then I do a couple of backtests to provide credence to my initial claim and, in doing so, provide trading strategies.
+Then I do a couple of backtests to provide credence to my initial claim and, in doing so, provide trading strategies. <a href="https://github.com/warproxxx/Bitcoin-Trend-Trading">Github codes in this analysis here</a>
 <!--more-->

 ## Trend Calculation